riggerthegeek/steeplejack/docs/your-first-app.md

     }

 That means that you have a working server, but that it cannot find an endpoint to go to.
 As we've not set any up yet, this is correct and we've got our first server up an running.
+The next job is to get some routes in there.

 <a href="{{ '/docs' | prepend: site.baseurl }}" class="prev_button">Installation</a>
 <a href="{{ '/docs/routing' | prepend: site.baseurl }}" class="next_button">Routing</a>